 Goma and Lake Kivu

 The city is perilously close to the active Nyiragongo Volcano and the Virunga National Park, home to the endangered mountain gorillas.
-Goma has little to commend itself to tourists as a city - the fun nightlife it was once known for has been dampened by conflict - but it is a popular gateway to the wonders of the park and volcanoes, not to mention Lake Kivu.
+But beyond this, Goma has little more to offer its visitors - the fun nightlife it was once known for has been dampened by conflict.
+Regardless, it remains a popular gateway to the wonders of the park and volcanoes, not to mention Lake Kivu.